dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 ## What if I can't see my device in the Company Portal or Microsoft Intune app?
 To see a device in Company Portal, it must first be enrolled.
 If you still don't see all of your devices, try to sync or check access through the Company Portal.
 You won’t see devices that are owned and managed by your company.

-If you're using the Microsoft Intune app, you'll only see the device you're currently using.
+In the Microsoft Intune app, you only see the device you're currently using.
 Other enrolled devices will not be visible to you in the app.

 ## Where else can I go for help?
 To troubleshoot common problems and questions, check out these platform-specific docs: